neon-fish/page-turner-js-template/README.md

-# MCGE JS Template
+# PageTurner JS Template

-This is a Javascript example template for a [Multiple Choice Game Engine (MCGE)](https://github.com/neon-fish/mcge) project.
+This is a Javascript example template for a [PageTurner](https://github.com/neon-fish/page-turner) project.

 ## Development